B+ TREE: Search, Insert and Delete Operations

 Rules for B+ Tree

-Here are essential rules for B+ Tree.
+Here are essential rules for a B+ Tree.

 • Leaves are used to store data records.